 Whether your lower back pain comes from a herniated disc, spinal stenosis, muscle strain, radiculopathy, or something else, you deserve to live pain-free.
-At SamWell Institute for Pain Management in Colonia, New Jersey, Dr. Jay M. Shah, a doctor who’s double board-certified in pain medicine and rehabilitation medicine, can help you feel your best again.
+At SamWell Institute for Pain Management in Colonia, New Jersey, Drs.
+Jay M. Shah and Jeffrey Deygoo can help you feel your best again.
 Use the online scheduling tool or call either office to book your appointment now.

 There are many different types of lower back pain, and the cause of your pain may be directly related to your specific condition.
 Some of the most common kinds of back pain are:

 A herniated disc occurs when one of the discs between your vertebrae is damaged.
 Often, herniated discs leak some of their gel-like contents, which means your vertebrae may grind together painfully.

 In spinal stenosis, the areas that your nerves travel through in your spine grow quite narrow.
 This narrowing compresses the nerves and can cause pain, numbness, and uncomfortable tingling sensations.
 Spinal stenosis is often related to osteoarthritis.

 Radiculopathy is commonly called a pinched nerve.
 This condition occurs when the root of one of your spinal nerves is pressured by a herniated disc, bulging disc, or other problems in the base of your spine.
 This condition can cause sharp pain that tends to come and go.
 You may experience a sudden stabbing pain in your lower back when you cough, sneeze or make other forceful movements if you have radiculopathy.

 Sciatica is a condition in which your sciatic nerve is damaged.
 The sciatic nerve extends from your lower back into your leg, so the pain often shoots down your leg.
 Sciatica may also cause burning and tingling in your lower back or leg.